jkjung-avt/tensorrt_demos/README.md

 7. (Optional) Test other models than "yolov4-416".

 8. Similar to step 5 of Demo #3, I created an "eval_yolo.py" for evaluating mAP of the TensorRT yolov3/yolov4 engines.
+Refer to [README_mAP.md](README_mAP.md) for details.

    ```shell
    $ python3 eval_yolo.py -m yolov3-tiny-288